labgem/microscope-user-doc/docs/content/compgenomics/integroncluster.rst

 How to explore an Integron cluster ?
 ------------------------------------

+You can access to the **IntegronFinder cluster visualization** window by clicking on the number indicated in the **Integron id** field in the **Integron clusters** table.

-The **IntegronFinder cluster visualization** window allows you to access to a detailled description of the integron structure.
+This window allows you to access to a detailled description of the integron structure.

+You can also use the main navigation menu in the **Comparative Genomics** section and **Integrons** subsection to obtain the :ref:`IntegronFinder predictions page <integron>`.
+This page enumerates all integrons detected for the selected organism and its replicons.

 What is the 'Integron Elements' table ?